turingschool/curriculum/source/projects/contact_manager.markdown

 Our app has entirely too much code.
 It works, so we can't call it "bad," but we can up the code quality and drop the maintenance load by refactoring.

-*Refactoring* is the process of taking working code and making it work better.
+*Refactoring* is the process of taking working code and improving it.
 That might mean reducing complexity, isolating dependencies, removing duplication -- anything that leaves the external functionality the same while cleaning up the internals.
 In my opinion, the art of refactoring is the difference between people who write computer programs and people who are programmers.
 But there's a catch to refactoring...

 _"Don't change anything that doesn't have [good test] coverage, otherwise you aren't refactoring -- you're just changing [stuff]."_